 DYNASTY is in the local doghouse for its illegal sidewalk extension.
 The Chinese food is better at Columbia Cottage on Amsterdam, anyway.
 And they seem to have a rat problem, according to the NYC Health Dept's web site.

-COLUMBIA BAGELS is very very good at what they do.
+COLUMBIA BAGELS was (NOW GONE!) very very good at what they did.
 Once you've had baked goods from them, anyone else's version of the same thing will seem "not right."
 But it's just baked goods, not a dinner.
 Some say their quality has deteriorated, especially the coffee, in recent years, but their iced coffee in the summer is impeccable.
 Their key items are: 1) the raisin bagel, 2) The cinnamon roll, 3) The double-chocolate muffin, 4) the "energy bar," a curious stick-like thing with raisins and oat bran.

 THE HEIGHTS has a fun roof-top terrace and good frozen drinks.
 Mexican-style food - OK.
 The terrace is, interestingly, heated, so you can go when it isn't quite warm enough for outdoor dining but you have a yen for it.

-DELUXE DINER is awful.
+DELUXE DINER (NOW GONE!) was awful.
 It's the same diner food as Tom's, but pretentious and expensive, and not good.
 The grilled-cheese sandwich is dry and greasy.
 Still, love the decor, particularly those highly atmospheric photorealist paintings.

 1020 BAR also has great paintings.
 That one of the airplane is so amazing that it's odd that it's hanging in an obscure local place like this.
 Drinks OK, bar staff companionable, no food, pool, movies in background.
 Noisy.
 Darts.
 Frat boys.